 Caminito del Rey

 As a guest of Los Castaños, we will be happy to get advance tickets for you if you let us know.
-It is just a hour’s drive away from Cartajima so a lovely day’s excursion for those not inclined to vertigo.
+It is just over a hour’s drive away from Cartajima so a lovely day’s excursion for those not inclined to vertigo.

 There are a couple of restaurants nearby or we can provide a picnic.